ReneOlsthoorn/Ground/README.md

 inserted assembly makes optimization of the generated code hard.
 It used to be possible in Visual Studio to start an assembly block at a random place, but nowadays the entire function must be assembly or C. This creates a distance.
 Ground tries to close this gap.
 It respects x86-64 assembly and gives it the proper place: everywhere.
-However, the fastest performance is often not needed and "Ground" code is much more compact.
-That's why a lot of precalculation code can be done in the Ground language and the optimized loops can be hand-written x86-64.
+Ground code is more compact, so typical usage of x86-64 is done in innerloops.
+See Examples\mode7_optimized.g for an example of innerloop optimization.

 Ground has language constructs like Classes, Groups, Expressions, Statements, Functions, Strings, Floats, etc...
 See file Examples\console.g to see some usage.